 The URL displays the home page for the specified DAD.
 When the URL is entered in the address field of the Web browser page, it invokes either the specified DAD location only, or the specified DAD location along with the procedure name, or the specified DAD location along with the schema.package.procedure name.
 The response is returned as an HTML page.
 The HTML page contains the requested data and any other specified code for display in the client's Web browser.
-The Code Wizard described in Section 3.2.1 illustrates how this works.
-For example, to invoke the Code Wizard administration URL, enter the following URL shown in Step 3 in Section 3.2.2:
+The Code Wizard described in Section 3.3.1 in Chapter 3 illustrates how this works.
+For example, to invoke the Code Wizard administration URL, enter the following URL shown in Step 3 in Section 3.3.2 in that chapter: